oribarilan/JavaTracer/README.md

 </plugin>
 ```

-### Then, run the project using the following command
+### Then, run the project's test suite using the following command

 ```
 mvn surefire:test